Shopping Links

 What's In It

-Look for:
+Look For

 See Also

-Various Gundam TV and Movies
+• Various Gundam TV and Movies

-You Might Also Like:
+You Might Also Like

 Plot Synopsis

-Arno Seabrook and Cecily Fairchild have grown up together blissfully not knowing the horrors of war that plagued their previous generation.
+Arno Seabrook and Cecily Fairchild have grown up together blissfully not knowing the horrors of war that plagued the previous generation.
 But eternal peace is not to be.
 One day, during a celebration held in their space colony, they are attacked by the Crossbone Vanguard.
 A highly skilled and extremely well equipped military force belonging to the aristocratic Ronah family, rebelling against the Federation.
 The two friends are separated during the fighting, not only by distance but also by destiny.
-Cecily is revealed to be the scion of the Ronah dynasty, and Arno is destined to be the pilot of the Federation's newest and deadliest mobile suit; the Gundam F-91.
+Cecily is revealed to be the scion of the Ronah dynasty, and Arno is destined to be the pilot of the Federation's newest and deadliest mobile suit: the Gundam F-91.

 Reader Review

-A bit of history first.
-Gundam F-91 was supposed to be Yoshiyuki Tomino's (Gundam's original creator) big return.
-It was drafted and visualized as being a full length TV series, but along the way something happened and those plan were scratched.
-Instead a movie would be made.
-This was a somewhat ungraceful change of pace, and unfortunately it shows.
-The story feels rushed, and there are more incidents and story elements than can be fitted even in a two hour movie.
+The story feels rushed, and there are too many incidents and story elements to fit, even in a two hour movie.
 After all, they were trying to condense a storyline laid out for a whole series of TV episodes into a single movie.
-Which results in a very jumpy style of story telling.
-People change ideals, switch sides, reveal deep secrets, and sometimes even fight whole battles and it is all done off screen with barely a mention of it later on.
+Which results in a very "jumpy" style of storytelling.
+People change ideals, switch sides, reveal deep secrets, and sometimes even fight whole battles, and it's all done offscreen with barely a mention of it later on.

 In short, Gundam F-91 manages to be a good anime even with its share of faults.
-A very good anime in fact.
-Which only highlights how great it could have been.
+A very good anime, in fact, which only highlights how great it could have been.

 US DVD Review